k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wishing for gold pieces
 - Allow specification of length of sparkle animation
 - Fix: tweak goodpos() fix when a monster engulfs the player
+- Fix: monster casting 'summon insects' spell at another monster would target the player instead